Australia's Nine Entertainment signs content deal with Facebook, Google

-(Reuters) - Nine Entertainment Co Holdings Ltd said on Tuesday it had signed multi-year content-supply deals with Google and Facebook under Australia’s news media bargaining code.
+Nine Entertainment Co Holdings Ltd (NEC.AX) said on Tuesday it had signed multi-year content-supply deals with Google (GOOGL.O) and Facebook (FB.O) under Australia's news media bargaining code.

-The agreement, terms of which were not disclosed, comes after rival Seven West Media Ltd and News Corp signed similar deals following the enactment of tough laws to make U.S. tech giants pay for displaying news on their platforms.
+The agreement, terms of which were not disclosed, comes after rival Seven West Media Ltd (SWM.AX) and News Corp (NWSA.O) signed similar deals following the enactment of tough laws to make U.S. tech giants pay for displaying news on their platforms. read more

 The multi-media firm said it would supply content for Google's News Showcase platform for five years and to a similar Facebook product for three.